reef-technologies/handbook/README.md

 To maintain the efficiency of the stand-up, we strive to keep open discussions to a minimum.
 Any topic necessitating a longer conversation is earmarked for a separate follow-up meeting.

-If, for any reason, you cannot attend the daily stand-up, please notify the team in the #staff channel on Slack.
+If, for any reason, you cannot attend the daily stand-up, please notify the team in the #announcements channel on Slack.
 Additionally, post your updates there so everyone stays informed.

 ### 6.3 Video hand signal protocol